 - Several are given through out the main battle scenes of We Were Soldiers, with varying levels of yelling.
 Some of this could be chalked up to inexperience on the part of the radiomen, some on the officers.
-Although when Hal Moore is delivering one, it turns into a Crowning Moment of Funny when he does and M-16 Off Hand Backhand...
+Although when Hal Moore is delivering one, M-16 Off Hand Backhand...

 - Many are given in the course of several minutes in the first Behind Enemy Lines.
 Both in the form of "Hey, we've been shot at!" when they have a SAM shoot at them.
 And in the almost panicked form from the main character as he tries to explain what happened.
 Although his example could be chalked up to a mix of exhaustion from running from enemy troops and climbing a mountain, and shock from seeing a good friend of his getting killed in cold blood.

 - Delivering a Sit-Rep almost gets The Squad killed in Battle: Los Angeles, since the Aliens are able to track their signals down to within a few feet.

 - Under Siege.
 Chief Ryback does this twice, talking with Admiral Greer in Washington.
 The first time, he gives Greer information about the terrorists in control of the ship and what they're doing.
 The second time, Greer calls him while Ryback is fighting the terrorists so they can't talk for long.